rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

-Algorithms based on a symmetric hidden key assume that both encryption and decryption algorithms are known but both parties share a hidden key so that without the key dectyption is very difficult.
+Algorithms based on a symmetric hidden key assume that both encryption and decryption algorithms are known but both parties share a hidden key so that without the key decryption is very difficult.
 Perhaps the most known such algorithm is Caesar cipher, named after Julius Caesar.
 The cipher involves shifting letters by a certain amount, and wrapping around.
 Here the key is an integer indicating the shift.
 ROT13 is a special